Biden order could change how colleges handle sex misconduct

 Ahead of Biden’s speech Monday, Vice President Kamala Harris marked International Women’s Day with a virtual address to the European Parliament, while first lady Jill Biden honored nearly two dozen women from around the world for demonstrating courage in pursuit of justice during a State Department ceremony.

 Harris noted that women have been disproportionately impacted by the economic toll of the coronavirus pandemic.
-Since February 2020, more than 2.3 million have left the workforce, putting women’s labor force participation rate at 57%, the lowest it’s been since 1988, according to a National Women’s Law Center analysis.
+Since February 2020, more than 2.3 million have left the workforce, putting women’s labor force participation rate at 57%, the lowest it’s been since 1988, according to according to a National Women’s Law Center analysis.

 “Simply put our world does not work for women as it should,” Harris said.